racoelhosilva/FSI_ctfsAndLogbooks/CTF11.md

 		break
 ```

-This way, after running the script
+This way, after running the script and waiting some time, we successfully obtain the flag!

 ## Task 2